Radioactive Waste Management

 Recycling used fuel

 Any used fuel will still contain some of the original U-235 as well as various plutonium isotopes which have been formed inside the reactor core, and the U-238c.
 In total these account for some 96% of the original uranium and over half of the original energy content (ignoring U-238).
-Reprocessing, undertaken in Europe and Russia, separates this uranium and plutonium from the wastes so that they can be recycled for re-use in a nuclear reactor (see page on Processing of Used Nuclear Fuel).
-Plutonium arising from reprocessing is recycled through a MOX fuel fabrication plant where it is mixed with depleted uranium oxide to make fresh fuel (see page on Mixed Oxide Fuel).
+Reprocessing, undertaken in Europe and Russia, separates this uranium and plutonium from the wastes so that they can be recycled for re-use in a nuclear reactor (see also information page on Processing of Used Nuclear Fuel).
+Plutonium arising from reprocessing is recycled through a MOX fuel fabrication plant where it is mixed with depleted uranium oxide to make fresh fuel (see also information page on Mixed Oxide Fuel).
 European reactors currently use over 5 tonnes of plutonium a year in fresh MOX fuel.

-So the options for used fuel are:
+The options for used fuel are:

 - Direct disposal (after storage) to a geological repository.
 The material has very long-lived radioactivity, and will take about 300,000 years to reach the same level as the original ore.